Header

 The CIRR has several thematic touch points with the existing research centres.
 Nevertheless, the focus of the CIRR is more strongly directed towards those technological innovations in which digitisation is often only one aspect among many, and, the CIRR turns very specifically to questions of risk responsibility and the economic distribution of risk.
 In this respect, the thematic focus of the CIRR is complementary, but not congruent with the existing institutions.

-These internal cooperation partners include (in alphabetical order):
+These internal cooperation partners include:

 Prof. Dr. Walter Boente